antonioortizdev/AdventOfCode/README.md

 Here you'll find the solutions of some problems of the website [Advent Of Code](https://adventofcode.com/)

-Those solutions are made in diferent programming languages.
+Those solutions are made in different programming languages.

 ## 2020
 ### Info